 Don’t: Touch the Eggs

-When it comes to sea turtle eggs, look, but don’t touch.
-Avoid handling turtle eggs with your hands as it could lead to the transmission of pathogens.
+Always look, but don’t touch!
+Keep this always in mind since handling the eggs could lead to the transmission of certain illnesses or pathogens that the babies aren’t ready for.
 A 2014 study established that experimental handling can affect development and lead to early-stage embryonic death.

 Research also suggests it can affect their ability to imprint on the geomagnetic signature of their natal area, affecting their return.